SPECIALIST INSTALLATION

 Use the Elec-Mate EICR app to complete inspection reports pitch-by-pitch on your phone.
 Record RCD test results, earth electrode resistance measurements, and socket outlet observations directly in the schedule of test results.
 Generate the PDF report before leaving the site.

-The recommended annual inspection interval means repeat business for the electrician.
+The short inspection intervals typical of caravan parks mean repeat business for the electrician.
 Use the quoting app to offer multi-year maintenance contracts to park operators, building predictable recurring revenue.

 Elec-Mate is my go to app for business and electrical work.
 It's feature rich without feeling cluttered.
 A true all in one app for quotes, certs, calculations, RAMS, EICRs, and more.
 I use it every day without fail, and it makes my workflow much smoother since I'm not jumping between apps anymore.
 The price-to-feature ratio is excellent.
 Any issues I've had, the developer responds within the hour and usually fixes them the same day.
 100% recommend.